Folúntais-reatha

 All positions are recruited via an internationally advertised open call for proposals.
 The evaluation and selection process will follow an Open, Transparent, Merit (OTM) and Competency-based Recruitment process and will include an international peer review followed by an interview stage.

-Closing Date: Thursday, 17 Apr 2025
+Closing Date: Friday, 25 Jul 2025

-Applications are invited from suitably qualified candidates for a full-time funded PhD scholarship starting in September 2025 affiliated to the College of Science and Engineering, School of Engineering, within the Biomedical Engineering discipline at the University of Galway.
+Applications are invited from suitably qualified candidates for full-time funded PhD scholarship(s) starting in Fall/Winter, 2026 affiliated to the School of Natural Sciences in the College of Science and Engineering at the University of Galway.

 University of Galway